 Decision time frame: The application deadline is January 15.
 Late applications will be considered as space and funding are available.
-If you have any questions about your application, please contact Monica Martinez, [email protected]
+If you have any questions about your application, please contact our Student Success Coordinator at [email protected].

 In order to be accepted into this program, you must have completed the following required classes: